enmasseio/babble/README.md

         The id for the babbler
       - `send: string`
         The name of an alternative send function available on the actor.
-      - `onMessage: string`
+      - `receive: string`
-        The name of an alternative onMessage function available on the actor.
+        The name of an alternative receive function available on the actor.

   The function returns the babblified actor.
 A babblified actor can be restored in its original state using `unbabblify(actor)`.